antmicro/rowhammer-tester/README.md

 ```
 The build files (CSRs address list) must be up to date.
 It can be re-generated with `make` without arguments.

-Then in another terminal you can use the Python scripts provided. *Remember to enter the Python virtual environment before running the scripts!* Also, the `TARGET` variable should be set to load configuration for the given target.
+Then, in another terminal, you can use the Python scripts provided. *Remember to enter the Python virtual environment before running the scripts!* Also, the `TARGET` variable should be set to load configuration for the given target.
 For example to use the `leds.py` script run the following:
 ```
 source ./venv/bin/activate